cosmos/governance/Bank.md

 The `Bank` module is responsible for handling multi-asset coin transfers between accounts and tracking special-case pseudo-transfers, which must work differently with particular kinds of accounts (notably delegating/undelegating for vesting accounts).
 It exposes several interfaces with varying capabilities for secure interaction with other modules, which must alter user balances.

-The `Bank` module contains the following parameters:
+The `Bank` module contains the following parameter:

 | Key                    | Type            | cosmoshub-3 genesis setting|
 |------------------------|-----------------|---------|